-Long-horizon task generation is plagued by error accumulation, where minor sub-task deviations in one sub-task cascade into overall task failure~\cite{robridge}.
-To mitigate this risk, we introduce a novel test-time optimization strategy: \textit{Staged Visual Future Rollouts}.
-This strategy operates through a dynamic cycle of proposal, verification, and refinement executed at each sub-task transition.
-This approach effectively decomposes the global planning challenge into a series of locally optimal decisions, thereby preventing catastrophic error propagation.
+Long-horizon video generation is susceptible to error accumulation, where minor deviations in early subtasks cascade into overall task failure~\cite{robridge}.
+To mitigate this, we reframe inference as a search process over the world model's latent space, introducing \textit{Staged Visual Future Rollouts}: a test-time optimization strategy that emulates System-2 thinking~\cite{system2} by deliberating over candidate futures at critical decision points.
+As illustrated in Fig.~\ref{fig:f1}(d), the strategy operates as a propose-verify-refine loop at each subtask transition.
+Rather than committing to a single plan, the SRH proposes $K$ semantically diverse candidate plans (i.e., BSB variants).
+The MVG rolls out each plan in parallel into short-horizon video clips $\{V_1, \dots, V_K\}$.
+The VLM then acts as a critic, evaluating each rollout on task success, physical plausibility, and visual quality.

-As illustrated in Figure~\ref{fig:f1}(d), the process begins with the SRH proposing a set of $K$ semantically plausible yet strategically diverse candidate trajectories.
-These trajectories are then synthesized by the MVG into corresponding video clips, $V_K$, each depicting a potential future outcome.
-Subsequently, the VLM transitions into a verification judge, evaluating each candidate future based on criteria including task success, physical plausibility, and visual quality.

-If the highest-scoring video $V_{top}$ meets a predefined success threshold, it is selected and the process proceeds.
-If no candidate is satisfactory, the VLM provides structured textual feedback detailing the failure modes (e.g., ``end position error'', ``object not grasped correctly").
-This feedback loop instructs the SRH to re-plan and propose a refined set of masks and trajectories in the next iteration.
-This iterative cycle of propose-verify-refine transforms the SRH from a simple feed-forward planner into a proactive, self-correcting agent, significantly enhancing the robustness and success rate of long-horizon task generation.
+If the top-scoring rollout $V_{\text{top}}$ meets a predefined success threshold, it is selected and the process advances to the next subtask.
+Otherwise, the VLM provides structured textual feedback identifying the failure modes (e.g., ``end position error''), which instructs the SRH to re-plan and propose a refined set of masks and trajectories.
+This iterative propose-verify-refine cycle transforms \MindV{} from a feed-forward predictor into a self-correcting agent, improving robustness and success rate in long-horizon task simulation.